When Do Potholes Form?

 Steps For How To Patch Asphalt Professionally

-Have you ever thought to yourself that with how often pothole patching in roads fails, that you can’t possibly do better?
+Have you ever thought with how often pothole patching on roads fails, you couldn’t possibly do better?
 The opposite is true.
 Road crews don’t have the time to do the job properly: they get in, fill, and get out.
 On the other hand, you have the time to fill a pothole the right way, so it’s long-lasting and professional.
 Once you have all the supplies at hand, everything will go very smoothly with your repair.
-Here are the 4 steps to how to patch asphalt.
+Here are four steps on how to patch asphalt.

 Cut Edges And Square Up

 For most residential pothole patching concerns, cold asphalt filler is the best material to use.
-Cold asphalt mix is cheaper, easier to apply, and does not require specialized equipment and skills that is necessary when working with hot asphalt.
+Cold asphalt mix is cheaper, easier to apply, and does not require specialized equipment and skills that are necessary when working with hot asphalt.
 Add a half to a full inch of driveway patch product—we recommend the Asphalt Kingdom Cold Patch—and tamp down before adding another layer.
-This will help ensure no air spaces that will cause problems later.
-The last layer should slightly overfill.
+This eliminates troublesome air spaces.
+The last layer should slightly overfill the pothole.

 Here is where the vibrating plate helps for the finishing of the pothole patching.
-How to patch asphalt if you don’t have a tamping machine?
-A lawn roller or metal tamper will work just fine.
-Or you can just lay a piece of plywood over the repair and drive over it.
-You can oil the bottom side of the plywood to prevent sticking.
+A lawn roller or metal tamper will work just fine if you don't have a vibrating plate.
+Another option is you can lay a piece of plywood over the repair and drive over it.
+Oil the bottom side of the plywood to prevent sticking.

 How To Patch Asphalt: Troubleshooting